 Desperate Times Call for Desperate Measures

 The pain was increasing more now.
 “Kimber, please get me that homemade pain medicine.
 It’s in the way back of the pantry.
 The black stuff in the pint jar with the white lid.”
 Normally, all of my home medicine is labeled and dated.
-But this stuff is special and only Kimber and I know about it.
+But this stuff was special and only Kimber and I knew about it.

-Dave furrowed his brow, “What is that stuff Hon?” he asked.
-“If I end up taking you to the hospital I need to tell them…”
+Dave furrowed his brow, “What is that stuff, Hon?” he asked.
+“If I end up taking you to the hospital, I need to be able to tell them….”

 “It’s a low grade level of morphine,” I said.
 “It’s nothing like the strong stuff they shot you up with.”